 A: This is difficult to answer without a photo.
 Yes, cadaver tissue is available.
 There are some limitations to using this material, but it can be done.
 We also use a laser, which aids in faster healing.
 There are no set rules with regard to millimeters.
 It depends on the patient, and can vary.

 This entry was posted on Tuesday, September 18th, 2012 at 12:35 pm and is filed under Gum Grafting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.